schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 What ultimately caused this was rendering the Skia view before we had finished loading.
 In React-native, this is normal.
 It re-renders the view.
 However, since Skia has its own rendering thread, when React-Native re-rendered the view at an unexpected time, Skia would start to delete, then re-delete the same resources.
 Deleting already-deleted memory killed Skia and required restarting the application.
+This wasn't an issue with Skia, it was how we were using it.

 The solution for this was to not render the Skia view until loading was done.
 We had well-defined locations where we needed Skia to be rending and where it was not required.
 We make sure to: